khuiqian21/BT4012-Group-7-Insurance-Fraud-Detection-with-Machine-Learning/README.md

 ## How to Run the Project

-Run the notebooks in this order:
+Run the notebooks in this order in Google Colab.
+Ensure the root folder containing all these files is named "bt4012" in your Google Drive.

 1. **BT4012_Group07_Data_Preparation.ipynb**
 2. **BT4012_Group07_EDA.ipynb**